 Desire is a normal and natural movement of the mind.
 There is simply much more to life than our mind, including its many opposite wants and needs, and much more to life than what we try to manifest.
 In the meantime, life itself is manifesting everything you can see, touch, hear or feel in this moment.
 When you want something to be different, you can always also sense the desire within you for things to be just as they already are.
 When you include that desire, then you have truly mastered manifesting, as you could say that your desire for everything just as it is has already manifested the entire world and everything in it!!
 And what a magnificent manifestation the world is!

 There is nothing wrong with desires or with getting what you want.
 There is simply so much in your essence and Being that is much more fulfilling to experience than desire or even than getting what you want.
 Joy, surrender, compassion, peace, love, forgiveness, clarity, strength, wisdom, spaciousness and the pure potential of infinite Presence/Being are all here to be experienced and expressed.
 It is in giving these to others and the world that we are filled with them ourselves.
-(See this article called Love Is For Giving)
+(See article: Love Is For Giving)